Part 9 Debt Agreement Home Loan

 - Negotiating a system of periodic payments out of your salary which is set at a level that you can afford.

 - Having a moratorium arranged which is a temporary suspension of paying your debt.

 - A transfer of some of your property from you to your creditor in full or part payment of your debt.

 - Having an agreement with your creditor to pay less than the full amount of the debt that you owe.

 What do the banks think of a Part 9 debt agreement?

-It is very difficult for the major banks to approve a loan if they know that you are under the part 9 debt agreement.
-This is because the prime lenders like to be very cautious when lending money to a borrower who has a bad credit history as they would be placing themselves in the risk of approving a loan for a borrower who cannot make the repayments on time.
+It’s very difficult for the major banks to approve a loan if they know that you’re under the part 9 debt agreement.
+This is because the prime lenders like to be very cautious when lending money to a borrower who has a bad credit history as they would be placing themselves in risk for approving a loan for a borrower who can’t make the repayments on time.

-However there are still ways around getting a loan approval for your situation.
-There are specialist lenders who can consider your debt agreement when you apply for a mortgage, however you must meet specific approval criteria, please see below for more information.
+There are specialist lenders who can consider your debt agreement when you apply for a mortgage, however you must meet specific approval criteria.